Battle of Kapyong: Awards

-2 PPCLI, 3 RAR, and A Company, 72nd Heavy Tank Battalion were all subsequently awarded the US Presidential Unit Citation in June of 1951 for their actions during the Battle of Kapyong.
-The New Zealand 16th Field Regiment, RNZA — without whom the 3 RAR and 2 PPCLI might have suffered a similar fate of annihilation to that of the Glosters at the Imjin River—were awarded the South Korean Presidential Unit Citation in November of 1951.
-Although the 2 PPCLI and 3 RAR had borne the brunt of the fighting, the Middlesex had been briefly engaged in action early in the battle, but were not awarded.
+2 PPCLI, 3 RAR and A Company, US 72nd Heavy Tank Battalion were all subsequently awarded the US Presidential Unit Citation in June 1951 for their actions during the battle.
+16 NZFR, without whom the 3 RAR and 2 PPCLI might have suffered a fate of annihilation, were awarded the South Korean Presidential Unit Citation in November 1951.
+Although the 2 PPCLI and 3 RAR had borne the brunt of the fighting, the Middlesex had also been briefly engaged in action early in the battle, but were not awarded the Presidential Unit Citation.